 - Universal Transport accessibility

-- mobility and accessibility of vulnerable persons
+- mobility and accessibility for vulnerable persons

-- Aspiration of personnel freedom and efficiency
+- Aspiration of personal freedom and efficiency

 - Origin to destination transport solution

 - Tackling climate change by reducing transit delays, including “cruising” for available accessible parking spots.
 [Source]

 These are just a few of the things as individuals, as a responsible industry player in the transport and mobility sector, and as a society as a whole that we at thatsmyspot.com.au are focused on working towards.

 The greater good for the sustainability of our communities and our planet.
 Something that we all need to incorporate into our daily lives and business practices.